This section details how to create Manual and Automatic Backups on your Server computer.

 Warning: If no maximum number is determined, MacPractice will continue to generate backups at the scheduled times until there is no more space on the hard drive.
 This can cause all kinds of operational problems for your server computer, so we strongly recommend setting a maximum number.

-Backup Schemes should never be configured run at the same time and day.
+Backup Schemes should never be configured to run at the same time and day.
 Creating a backup taxes the server resources.
 Multiple backups should never run simultaneously.
 If multiple backup schemes are created, adjust the time to allow one backup to start and end before another backup starts.
 For example, if a backup starts at 6:00 PM and the backup takes at least 30 minutes to complete, set the next backup to start at 7:00 PM.
 This would allow the 6:00 PM backup enough time to complete before starting the next backup.